 “We want all students to be proud of what they have accomplished and to be motivated to always keep going,” Lynwood Unified Superintendent Dr. Gudiel Crosthwaite said.
 “This event recognizes our students for taking that next step after high school and shows our other students what they can strive for.”

-MORE: On May 1, 2014, Michelle Obama rolled out the Reach Higher campaign to inspire every student across the country to pursue and complete a postsecondary degree, whether at a traditional four-year college, a two-year community college or through an industry-recognized training program.
-As part of this campaign, Obama encouraged communities across the country to host their own College Signing Day events in 2016 to show their support for this call to action.
+Former First Lady Michelle Obama rolled out the Reach Higher campaign on May 1, 2014, to inspire every student to pursue and complete a postsecondary degree, whether at a traditional four-year college, two-year community college or through an industry-recognized training program.